18 Articles tagged “Common Lisp”

 started: it provides with error handling for the

-showed that using pgloader made it easier to import the data, but also
+Back then, I showed that using pgloader made it easier to import the data,

-in the timings.
-Let's update that article with current
+debug mode in the timings.
+Let’s update that article with

 In our previous article about Loading Geolocation Data, we did load some data into PostgreSQL and saw the quite noticable impact of a user transformation.
 As it happens, the function that did the integer to IP representation was so naive as to scratch the micro optimisation itch of some Common Lisp hackers: thanks a lot guys, in particular stassats who came up with the solution we’re seeing now.